iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Tracing.md

 your client without modifying the client source code.

-Configure the span receivers and samplers in `hdfs-site.xml` by properties `dfs.client.htrace.sampler` and `dfs.client.htrace.sampler`.
+Configure the span receivers and samplers in `hdfs-site.xml` by properties `dfs.client.htrace.spanreceiver.classes` and `dfs.client.htrace.sampler`.
 The value of `dfs.client.htrace.sampler` can be NeverSampler, AlwaysSampler or ProbabilitySampler.

 * NeverSampler: HTrace is OFF for all requests to namenodes and datanodes;